-The only hint at production at such an early date comes from undated features (G136), some in the vicinity of Well 2 cutting the early palaeochannel (see section disturbed such material from these earlier levels).
-Haematite is known to be used as a pigment on Late Neolithic Orkney4 and in Early Iron Age finewares from All Cannings Cross in Wiltshire.5 Given this and their stratigraphic position, these pits might also date to one of those periods.
+Fig 5.2 The blade end of a polished stone axe, made of a Greywacke from a probable Scottish source, from a Neolithic pit. © YAT disturbed such material from these earlier levels).
+Haematite is known to be used as a pigment on Late Neolithic Orkney and in Early Iron Age finewares from All Cannings Cross in Wiltshire.
+Given this and their stratigraphic position, these pits might also date to one of those periods.